Display Bilingual:

 Poor secretary

-I think she's close to going crazy
+I think she's about to go crazy

 Look, look at your secretary